Main content

 UKSV are also looking for complete honesty.
 Your Vetting Officer will be highly experienced, and there’s nothing you could say that would shock or surprise them.

-When you go to apply for a role, the role description will tell you what level of clearance is needed.
-Please remember that in order to apply for the role, you will need to meet the minimum eligibility criteria for that level of clearance.
-Details of the criteria can be seen above in our Eligibility section.
+The role description will tell you what level of clearance is needed.
+Please remember that to apply for the role, you will need to meet the minimum eligibility criteria for that level of clearance.
+Details of the criteria are in our Eligibility section.

-Hopefully that won’t happen, but if you do need to make a complaint about any part of the vetting process, you can find out more information on the GOV.UK website here.
+To make a complaint about any part of the vetting process, you can find out more information here.

 Civil Service Recruitment Principles

-Our employees are Civil Servants and therefore recruiting into roles means that we appointing into the civil service.
-The Civil service recruitment principles guide our approach to recruitment and we’re monitored by the Civil Service Commission.
+Our employees are civil servants.
+Recruiting into roles means that we are appointing into the civil service.
+The Civil Service recruitment principles guide our approach to recruitment and we’re monitored by the Civil Service Commission.
 All appointments have to be made on merit on the basis of fair and open competition.
 But what does that mean?

 Based on the published job description, each position is offered to the person who matches the criteria best – and no-one is offered the role unless they’re competent to do it.